nghiavtr/SCmut/README.md

 samtools index $reorder_fn
 ```

-#### 2.6 Only for RNA-seq: Split'N'Trim and reassign mapping qualities
+#### 2.6 Extra step for for RNA-seq: Split'N'Trim and reassign mapping qualities
 ```sh
 Realignment_inFn=$reorder_fn
 if [ "$seqType" == "RNA" ]; then